aerger/Coursera-Intro-to-Python/README.md

 Most of these I bang out over a few hours in an evening; there may well be errors, but it's an intro course, so hey. :P

 I'll also add that the course is pretty good as an intro course to Python, so if you're looking, I'd say I recommend it.
 Subject to change, and YMMV, of course.

+There is a fair amount of handholding via provided templates that I found almost distracting, guiding you to write your projects a certain way each week, but you don't have to use them...
+But either way, you'll still potentially learn quite a bit.